Rockafellian Relaxation and Stochastic Optimization under Perturbations: Applications to Distributional Perturbations

-If $\theta$ is sufficiently large, then the Rockafellian $f$ is strictly exact for $0\in \reals^s$ and, under the additional assumption that $ \|p^\nu - p\|_2 \to 0$, the approximating functions $\{f^\nu, \nu\in \nats\}$ are asymptotically strictly exact Rockafellians with $f$ as their limit. \end{theorem} \state Proof.
+If $\theta$ is sufficiently large, then the Rockafellian $f$ is strictly exact, supported by $0\in \reals^s$, and, under the additional assumption that $ \|p^\nu - p\|_2 \to 0$, the approximating functions $\{f^\nu, \nu\in \nats\}$ are strictly limit-exact Rockafellians with $f$ as their limit. \end{theorem} \state Proof.
 First, we consider the strict exactness of $f$.
 For $u\in \reals^s$, we adopt the notation